 Curt Decker has been affiliated with the National Disability Rights Network (NDRN) since its inception in 1982.
 As Executive Director of the nations largest non-governmental enforcer of disability rights, Curt oversees all activities related to training and technical assistance, membership services, and legislative advocacy.

-Before founding NDRN with other P&A Directors, Curt served as Director of the Maryland P&A the Maryland Disability Law Center.
+Before founding NDRN with other P&A Directors, Curt served as Director of the Maryland P&A, the Maryland Disability Law Center (MDLC).
 Curt also served as Director of the H.E.L.P.
 Resource Project for Abused and Neglected Children for four years, and was a VISTA worker prior to working as a senior attorney for Baltimore Legal Aid Bureau for five years.

 Curt is the immediate past chair of the Consortium for Citizens with Disabilities (CCD), a coalition of over 100 national disability groups, and serves on the boards of Friends of Research and Opera Vivente.
 In his career, Curt also served as a legislative consultant for numerous groups, including the American Association on Mental Retardation, the National Public Law Training Center, and the Maryland Academy of Physicians Assistants.
 He is a graduate of Hamilton College and Cornell Law School.